mavlink/mavlink-devguide/en/guide/wireshark.md

 Once you will have your MAVLink stream decoded in *Wireshark*.
 You can monitor message rates for the whole stream or just specific messages by using the Wireshark IO graphs.
 To do this you need to go to **Statistics > I/O Graphs** and you will get a new window.
-Now you will a plot of the data rate of all packets you are analyzing but you can easily filter for the usual *Wireshark* filters (including the new MAVLink ones introduced by the LUA script).
+Now you will a plot of the data rate of all packets you are analyzing.
+YOu can filter for the usual *Wireshark* filters and the new MAVLink ones introduced by the LUA script.

 It is advised to change the y axis to bits or bytes and to reduce the x axis to 10ms or faster to get meaningful plots.